2015xli/story_writer/README.md

 The Story Writing Agent is built using the Google ADK (Agent Development Kit) framework and implements a multi-agent architecture where different AI agents handle specific aspects of the story creation process.
 The system guides users through topic collection, initial story generation, and iterative refinement based on AI critique.

 It is based on Google ADK example code, but with enhancements to make it more user-friendly and interactive.
-What it really experiments with is how to interact with the user in a single root agent design that can run with adk run without writing your own runner and session management code.
+What it really experiments with is how to interact with the user in a single root agent design that can run with "adk run" without writing your own runner and session management code.

 ## Features